-Widely popular for their distinctive spice flavor, cumin seeds are commonly featuring ingredients in the North African, Middle-East, Western Chinese, Indian, Cuban and North Mexican cuisine.
-The spice is native to Middle-East Asian region, and today, grown all over the world for its pleasantly aromatic seeds.
+Widely popular for their distinctive savory flavor, cumin seeds are one of the routinely featuring ingredients in the North African, Middle-East, Western Chinese, Indian, Cuban and North Mexican cuisine.
+The spice is native to the Middle-East Asian region, and today, grown all over the world for its pleasantly aromatic seeds.

-Cumin is a small flowering herbaceous plant belonging in the Apiaceae, family, in the genus; Cuminum.
+Cumin is a small flowering herbaceous plant belonging to the Apiaceae, family, of the genus; Cuminum.
 Its scientific name is Cuminum cyminum.

 Black cumin (Bunium persicum), also popular as wild or shahi jeera in the Persian and Indian sub-continent, is related variety of regular cumin.
 Its seeds feature long, slender, curved, dark-brown pods with distinctive earthy flavor.

-Cumin seeds contain numerous phyto-chemicals that are known to have antioxidant, carminative and anti-flatulent properties.
+Cumin seeds contain many phytochemicals that are known to have antioxidant, carminative and anti-flatulent properties.
 The seeds are an excellent source of dietary fiber.

-The active principles in the cumin may improve gut motility and help in digestion by augmenting gastro-intestinal enzyme secretions.
+The active principles in the cumin may improve gut motility and help in digestion by augmenting gastrointestinal juice (enzyme) secretions.

-The spice is an excellent sources of minerals like iron, copper, calcium, potassium, manganese, selenium, zinc and magnesium.
-Copper is required in the production of red blood cells.
-Iron is required for red blood cell formation.
+The spice is an excellent source of minerals like iron, copper, calcium, potassium, manganese, selenium, zinc and magnesium.
+Copper required in the production of red blood cells.
+Iron is essential for red blood cell formation.
 Zinc is a co-factor in many enzymes that regulate growth and development, digestion and nucleic acid synthesis.
 Potassium is an important component of cell and body fluids that helps controlling heart rate and blood pressure.
-Manganese is used by the body as a co-factor for the powerful anti-oxidant enzyme, superoxide dismutase.
+The human body uses manganese as a cofactor for the important antioxidant enzyme, superoxide dismutase.

 It also contains very good amounts of B-complex vitamins such as thiamin, vitamin B-6, niacin, riboflavin, and other vital anti-oxidant vitamins like vitamin E, vitamin A, and vitamin C.

-The seeds are also rich source of many flavonoid phenolic anti-oxidants such as carotenes, zea-xanthin, and lutein.
+The seeds are also a rich source of many flavonoid phenolic antioxidants such as carotenes, zeaxanthin, and lutein.

 Cumin spice can be readily available around the year in the market.
-You can buy its seeds as well as ground powder in ready made packs.
+You can buy its seeds as well as a ground powder in ready-made packs.
 Good-quality cumin should release pleasant yet peppery flavor when squeezed between index and thumb fingers.
-In the stores, buy whole seeds instead of its powder since, oftentimes it may contain adulterated inferior quality spice mixtures.
+In the stores, buy whole seeds instead of its powder since oftentimes it may contain adulterated inferior quality spice mixtures.

 The seeds can be stored in cool, dry, dark place, in airtight containers for many months and can be milled using hand-mill as and when required.
 Ground and powdered cumin should be stored in the refrigerator in air-sealed containers and should be used as early as possible since it loses its flavor quickly.

-Its seeds are used to prepare decoction, which sometimes used in treating flatulence and indigestion in traditional medicines.
+Its seeds are employed to prepare a decoction to treat flatulence and indigestion in traditional medicines.

-The seeds are being used in traditional medicines to stave-off common cold.
+The seeds are being used in traditional medicines to stave off the common cold symptoms.
 (Medical disclaimer).